Practising yoga at a retreat in the Sacred Valley, Peru

 Aguas Calientes

-In the afternoon, we take the Vistadome to Aguas Calientes, the town at the foot of Machu Picchu.
-We can take in the views during the spectacular two-hour journey to the town of Aguas Calientes, The train ride allows for fantastic views of the countryside, so keep your camera well charged.
+In the afternoon, we take the Vistadome train to Aguas Calientes, the town at the foot of Machu Picchu.
+We can take in the views during the spectacular two-hour journey to the town of Aguas Calientes.
+The train ride allows for fantastic views of the countryside, so keep your camera well-charged.

-On arrival into Aguas Calientes, we take you to your hotel, and your evening is free.
+On arrival in Aguas Calientes, we take you to your hotel, and the rest of the evening is free.
 We wake early the next day for the tour of Machu Picchu.

 Aguas Calientes hot springs